secondtruth/gatekeeper/README.md

 Gatekeeper is designed to work alongside existing spam prevention services to increase their effectiveness and efficiency.
 Whenever possible, you should run it in combination with a more traditional spam prevention service.

+The library is inspired by the [Bad Behavior](http://bad-behavior.ioerror.us/) system.

 Installation
 ------------